 - Domestic relations matters in which payment is contingent on securing a divorce or upon receiving alimony, child support, or a property settlement.

-- Representing a defendant in a criminal case where the client does not stand to obtain a monetary settlement after the case.
+- Representing defendants in criminal cases where a client does not stand to obtain a monetary settlement after the case.

 - Cases involving representation by lawyers from two different firms, without the informed consent of the client as to how to distribute the fees at the end of the case, the use of reasonable fees for attorney services, and a written contract outlining the portion of the services that each attorney will perform.